rlucente-se-jboss/demo-rfe/README.md

 You'll be asked to confirm the commit so just select "Commit" again.
 Next, select "Create Image" to kickoff a build of the image.
-In the dialog, select `RHEL for Edge Commit (.tar)` for the Type field and paste the UUID from the prior image in the Parent commit field.
-The UUID is the ostree-commit value you copied into the clipboard earlier.
+In the dialog, select `RHEL for Edge Commit (.tar)` for the Type field and paste the `ostree-commit` value you copied into the clipboard into the Parent commit field.
 Select the "Create" button to kick off the image build.

 ![Create Image](/images/create-image.png)